 - Completed Project Team Table, including name, responsibility, current location, confirmation of participation, and 100-word biography for each member of the project's team. - A balanced project budget.
-Be sure to: - Use the Project Budget Table provided in the application. - Only include expenses and revenues related to the specific project, component, or programming initiative identified within the written application. - Include detailed notes on the budget. - Indicate whether revenues are confirmed or pending. - Balance in-kind revenues with in-kind expenses. - Make sure Amount Requested in the application matches the request amount in the Project Budget Table. - All required support material as listed below.
+Be sure to: - o Use the Project Budget Table provided in the application. - Only include expenses and revenues related to the specific project, component, or programming initiative identified within the written application. - o Include detailed notes for each expense line in the budget. - o Indicate whether revenues are confirmed or pending. - o Balance in-kind revenues with in-kind expenses. - Make sure Amount Requested in the application matches the request amount in the Budget. - All required support material as listed below.

-Arts Periodicals and Book Publishers must also include:
+Arts Periodicals must also include:

-- Statement of editorial policy and current role in Canadian literary publishing. - Report indicating frequency of publication, and printing, circulation, and dissemination information.

-- Summary of the overall publishing program for the proposed year. - List of affiliated companies, sales representatives, and distribution arrangements.
+- A statement of editorial policy and current role in Canadian publishing. - A report indicating frequency of publication along with printing, circulation, and dissemination information. - A summary of the overall publishing program for the proposed year. - A list of affiliated companies, sales representatives, and distribution arrangements.